 Chicago Campus:

-Will additional classes be added to on campus offerings?
+Will additional classes be added to on-campus offerings?

 Course offerings are determined by each academic program.
-Please consult with your Department Chair or Program Director regarding additional course offerings.
+Please consult with your department chair or program director regarding additional course offerings.

 What is the average number of students in a classroom?

-For the Fall 2019 term, the average number of students in on campus courses were: seminars = 8; lecture = 13.
-Course capacity is determined by the academic program.
-Classroom capacities range from eight to 40.
+Course capacity is determined by the academic program and ranges from eight to 40.
 Classroom capacities will not exceed the capacity of the classroom.

 How do I know if classes are strictly online?

 Course sections that are exclusively online have a location indicator of “Chicago Online Instruction” in Student Planner.
-Please connect with your Department Chair or Program Director if you have questions regarding the course schedule.
+Please connect with your department chair or program director if you have questions regarding the course schedule.

 Vancouver Campus: